 This is a timely topic as starry stonewort has only recently been discovered in Minnesota Lakes (2015).
 Starry stonewort is spreading rapidly and is now found in 14 lakes in Minnesota.
 Unfortunately, little is known about this plant or how to control its spread.
-MAISRC conducted a study to examine starry stonewort's impact on native vegetation and how fast it spreads once it While research is still underway, invades a lake. findings so far indicate starry stonewort spreads incredibly fast and crowds out all native vegetation.
+MAISRC conducted a study to examine starry stonewort's impact on native vegetation and how fast it spreads once it invades a lake.
+While research is still underway, findings so far indicate starry stonewort spreads incredibly fast and crowds out all native vegetation.
 Early detection is critical in order to control starry stonewort from widespread coverage.
-This invasive species warrants high priority for research to further determine options to best control or better vet eliminate it -
+This invasive species warrants high priority for research to further determine options to best control or better yet eliminate it